 - Holiday entitlement cannot be counted as weekly rest days, it is completely separate

-- If you are an Agency Temp then the Agency that employs you (not the Employer you are working for) is responsible for ensuring you receive your statutory minimum holiday entitlement
+- If you’re an Agency Temp then the Agency that employs you (not the employer you are working for) is responsible for ensuring you receive your statutory minimum holiday entitlement

-- Bank and Public holidays can be included in these 28 days; at the moment there is no statutory right to take bank holidays off.
-(For more information see our Bank Holidays guide)
+- Bank and public holidays can be included in these 28 days; at the moment there’s no statutory right to take bank holidays off (for more information see our bank holidays guide)